 3. Access/Cooperation.
 Customer will use all reasonable efforts to cooperate with EESI to allow for EESI's timely installation, maintenance and replacement of metering equipment, including reasonable access to all Facilities seven days per week for Meter installation and at all reasonable times thereafter for Meter maintenance activities; provided that if granting such access during any period outside of normal operating hours would unreasonably and adversely interfere with Customer's operations, then Customer will provide EESI with access to the affected Facility or Facilities as soon as reasonably practicable.
-Customer will provide EESI with the historical maintenance records in its possession (or which it is reasonably able to obtain) for each of Customer's existing Competitive Supplier Meters within sixty days of the Effective Date.
+Customer will provide EESI with the historical maintenance records in its possession (or which it is reasonably able to obtain) for each of Customer's existing Competitive Supplier Meters within sixty days of the effective date of this Confirmation.

 4. Meter Maintenance.
-Meters installed by EESI will be maintained throughout the Services Term in accordance with all applicable Rules, including periodic testing and calibration; provided that EESI will not be responsible for any costs or expenses arising from or caused by: (a) acts or omissions of Customer, its affiliates, or any owner or tenant of the Facility where the Meter is installed, or any other third party, (b) service upgrades at a Facility (including costs associated with troubleshooting calls and Meter installation, replacement or upgraded Meters, manual meter reading, or account re-implementation or re-setup); (c) an electric service account being reclassified from a <50kW account to a >50kW account; (d) maintenance, repair, or replacement of any Competitive Supplier Meter; and (e) conversion or other reconfiguration of any Meters by a Utility or Competitive Supplier after the Services Term.
+Meters installed by EESI will be maintained throughout the Transaction Term in accordance with all applicable Rules, including periodic testing and calibration; provided that EESI will not be responsible for any costs or expenses arising from or caused by: (a) acts or omissions of Customer, its affiliates, or any owner or tenant of the Facility where the Meter is installed, or any other third party, (b) service upgrades at a Facility (including costs associated with troubleshooting calls and Meter installation, replacement or upgraded Meters, manual meter reading, or account re-implementation or re-setup); (c) an electric service account being reclassified from a <50kW account to a >50kW account; (d) maintenance, repair, or replacement of any Competitive Supplier Meter; and (e) conversion or other reconfiguration of any Meters by a Utility or Competitive Supplier after the Transaction Term.

 5. Title Transfer; Limited Warranty; Disclaimer Title to and ownership of each Meter installed by EESI will transfer to Customer upon the completion of the installation of such Meter.
-EESI warrants that each Meter installed by EESI will (a) be conveyed to Customer free and clear of liens and (b) perform in accordance with all applicable Rules at all times during the Services Term.
+EESI warrants that each Meter installed by EESI will (a) be conveyed to Customer free and clear of liens and (b) perform in accordance with all applicable Rules at all times during the Transaction Term.
 EESI will repair or replace any Meter installed by EESI with a functionally equivalent meter in the event of breach of this limited warranty.
 Such replacement is Customer's sole and exclusive remedy for breach of this limited warranty.
 Except as set forth in this Section 5, all Meters are expressly accepted by Customer in their "AS IS, WHERE IS" CONDITION AND WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO ANY WARRANTY OF MERCHANTABILITY OR FITNESS FOR ANY PARTICULAR PURPOSE OR USE, ANY AND ALL SUCH WARRANTIES BEING HEREBY EXPRESSLY DISCLAIMED.
 All Meters installed by EESI are expressly accepted by Customer subject to the terms and conditions of the Software Sublicense Agreement attached as Attachment B to this Schedule.

 [Remainder of page left intentionally blank]